Texas Department of Insurance Compact with Texans

 Licensing of Insurance Agents/Agencies and Adjusters

-If you are seeking a license to become an agent/agency or adjuster, or want information about the status of your license, contact our Agents Licensing Division at 512-322-3503 or visit our website at www.tdi.texas.gov/licensing/agent, which provides links to application forms for licenses that do not require an examination.
-Applications for licenses requiring an examination can be obtained from our testing vendor, Pearson Vue, either online from their website at http://www.pearsonvue.com/tx/insurance/ or by calling their toll-free number 1-888-754-7667.
+If you are seeking a license to become an agent/agency or adjuster, or want information about the status of your license, contact our Agent and Adjuster Licensing Office at 512-676-6500 or visit our website at www.tdi.texas.gov/licensing/agent, which provides links to application forms for licenses that do not require an examination.
+Applications for licenses requiring an examination can be obtained from our testing vendor, Pearson VUE, either online from their website at www.pearsonvue.com/tx/insurance/ or by calling their toll-free number 1- 888-754-7667.

-It is now possible to renew agent or adjuster licenses online through the state’s central website, Texas.gov.
+Agent or Adjuster licenses can be renewed online through the state's central website, Texas.gov.
 For this option, visit www.texas.gov/NASApp/tdi/TdiARManager.

-Calling Agents Licensing Division’s Customer Assistance section at 512-322-3503 will connect you to an Interactive Voice Response (IVR) system, an advanced telephone system designed to enhance customer service.
+Calling the Agent and Adjuster Licensing Customer Assistance Program at 512-676-6500 will connect you to an Interactive Voice Response (IVR) system, an advanced telephone system designed to enhance customer service.
 You are also able to transfer to a customer service representative between 8 a.m. and 5 p.m.
-Central Time by pressing zero (0).
+Central Time by pressing zero.
 The IVR system is available 24 hours a day, seven days a week.

 Licensing of Companies and Related Entities